-The UK Centre for Ecology & Hydrology is an independent, not-for-profit research institute carrying out excellent environmental science with impact.
+UKCEH is an independent, not-for-profit research institute conducting excellent environmental science with impact.
 We seek to understand the environment, how it sustains life, and the human impact on it - so that, together, people and nature can prosper.
-We have a long history of investigating, monitoring and modelling environmental change.
-Our 650+ staff provide the data and insights that researchers, governments, and businesses need to create a productive, resilient, and healthy environment.
-This statement also incorporates the UKCEH Enterprise Arm who commercialises UKCEH intellectual property and delivers research contracts in support of UKCEH's ambition and charitable purpose.
+We have a long history of investigating, monitoring, and modelling environmental change.
+Our seven hundred staff provide the data and insights that researchers, governments, and businesses need to create a productive, resilient, and healthy environment.
+This statement also incorporates both the UKCEH Enterprise and International entities who deliver research contracts in support of UKCEH's ambition and charitable purpose.